 We tested for IP leaks, WebRTC detection, and DNS leaks using ipleak.net and found no issues.
-However, there were DNS leaks when the “Stop DNS Leaks” option in the settings was disabled.
-That seems kind of obvious, and it is enabled by default.
-It is definitely worth confirming again though since there are leaks when the setting is turned off.
+However, DNS leaks were when the “Stop DNS Leaks” option in the settings was disabled.
+That seems obvious, and it is enabled by default.
+It is definitely worth confirming again though, since there are leaks when the setting is turned off.

 If there’s one major complaint about the speed, it is with regards to its consistency.
-The speeds you see above are generally what you can expect, but I sometimes saw speeds fluctuate between an amazing 10 percent drop to a surprising 90 percent drop within minutes without changing servers or locations.
-I had to check a few times whether my connection was at fault because of how all over the place the speed tests results were.
+The speeds you see above are generally what you can expect.
+Still, I sometimes saw speeds fluctuate between an amazing 10 percent drop to a surprising 90 percent drop within minutes without changing servers or locations.
+I had to check a few times whether my connection was at fault because of how the speed test results were all over the place.

 Strangely, the “optimal” server (Pune, India) often offered the slowest speeds, despite being the location closest to me.
 Picking another server location in India (Bangalore) offered almost four times the speed.
 Again, these are average, since there were times when the optimal server was quite fast.

 While it’s nice to have a “quick connect” option of sorts with the Optimal server, things will certainly get easier once you figure out the servers that work best for you and have them saved in your “Favorites” list.

 - Allows up to five concurrent connections free.
 Additional slots for devices are available for $0.99 per month for one device and going up to $5.99 per month for five additional devices.
 Significant discounts are available with long-term purchases (annual and lifetime).